 Here are 7 scenarios that kids of all ages should be aware of and should know how to respond:

 2. The sound of a breaking window.
 This could indicate someone trying to break in the house or simple vandalism.
 Either way, it’s scary.
+You may want to apply a security film to your windows to help prevent someone breaking into the house through a window.

 3. A smoke or carbon monoxide alarm sounding.
 This article says that very often children sleep through a smoke alarm!
 Perhaps very young children should sleep in an area closer to their parent’s bedroom rather than on another floor or separate area of the house, making it easier for a parent to wake them and get them to safety.
 For sure, kids should know what these alarms sound like and what they should immediately do when the alarm goes off.
+This inexpensive alarm detects both smoke and carbon monoxide and even has a voice warning, which can be more effective to wake sleeping children.

 4. A sudden scream from someone in the household.
 This could be due to a serious injury or someone having a heart attack.
 From my first book: “Here is an example of a routine based on a crisis in which children must handle a medical emergency on their own, without any adults present.